-Data mining software are the programs that go in and mine information inside the warehouse.
+Data mining software is the programs that go in and my information inside the warehouse.
 Software programs analyze relationships and patterns to better under consumers and ultimately, to inform the decision-making processes of both consumer and company.

 What are the data mining techniques?

 There are five data mining techniques that your CFO can use to create optimal results for your company.
 The key techniques are examples of how data mining can be performed in different ways.
 There are Classification Analysis, Association rule learning, Anomaly, Regression Analysis.
 Let’s examine them in detail in the following section.

 Classification analysis segments data into assigned categories and then applies pre-established algorithms to mine those segments for particular extractions.
 Classification analysis can also help you determine how to best classify your data.

 This dependency modeling technique informs users of relationships within data, which is extremely beneficial in understanding consumer behavior.
 Association rule learning will identify small instances of recurring relationships until it identifies a pattern within the large set or subset of data.
 The relationships extracted provide a ton of insight into the way consumers behave.
 This technique is most common in retail, used for shopping basket analysis, product clustering, catalog design, and store layout.